Regulation of Audiology in Australia

 “Following a newborn hearing test in a public hospital located in rural Australia, some babies were diagnosed with profound hearing loss.
-It was decided that they were to be implanted with a Cochlear device and in the interim a hearing aid was to be fitted.
+Those children received rehabilitative audiology services through the appropriate government funded agency where it was decided that they were to be implanted with a Cochlear device and in the interim a hearing aid was to be fitted.
 These children were subjected to a range of specialised allied and health care services, to support this diagnosis and prior to the planned implantation.
 These included:

 - - Speech pathology